Help for Struggling Homeowners

 - HUD Housing Counseling Agencies can provide advice on mortgage defaults and foreclosures.
 Search the list of agencies for each state.
 You may search more specifically for a reverse mortgage counselor or if you are facing foreclosure, search for a foreclosure avoidance counselor.

 - If you need more assistance, call the Department of Human Services at 703-228-1300.

-The Housing Division provides programs and services to turn the dream of home ownership into a reality for Arlington residents with low to moderate incomes.
-The County reserves $2.4 million in funds to support qualified buyers.
-These Housing programs can help first-time homebuyers plan, purchase and maintain a new home.
-Download the Homebuyer Information Packet (available en Español) and find all the information you need to get started on the path to home ownership.
+The Housing Division provides programs and services to turn the dream of homeownership into a reality for moderate income households.
+Housing programs can help first-time homebuyers plan, purchase and maintain a new home in Arlington County.

 Moderate Income Purchase Assistance Program (MIPAP)

 MIPAP is OPEN to to eligible first-time homebuyers purchasing in Arlington County.

 For first-time buyers purchasing a home in Arlington, this program provides a deferred-payment, no-interest loan of up to 25% of the home purchase price.
 The loan may be used to cover a portion of the down payment and all closing costs.
 The MIPAP loan acts as a 2nd Mortgage.
 The 1st Mortgage must be a conventional loan from a lender approved by Virginia Housing (formerly Virginia Housing Development Authority).

 MIPAP uses a shared appreciation model, which means there are no interest or monthly loan payments over the course of the loan.
 Instead, when a homebuyer chooses to sell or refinance the property, an appraisal of the property will be done to determine if the property has increased in value.
 If the property value has increased, the homebuyer would owe the County the original loan amount plus a proportionate share of the net appreciation (up to 25%).